SimonThomine/IndustrialTextileDataset/README.md

 ## Download

-The dataset can be downloaded in google drive with this link : LIEN DRIVE
+The dataset can be downloaded in google drive with this link : [LINK](https://drive.google.com/drive/folders/1orrMLs0FH4KgEm0vIsneeX3qsvILMh6L?usp=sharing)